armory/knowledge-base/_posts/admin/2018-08-22-igor-caching-thresholds.md

   "timestamp": "2018-08-23T00:35:15.592+0000"
 }
 ```
+"fastforward" essentially moves the pointer to the latest state (in this case Jenkins), telling Igor to safely ignore all previous changes.

 - If this happens often, then you may want to change limits to something higher, or pollIntervals to something lower.